debasish83/django_todo/README.md

 If we are building a OKTA enabled app then most likely we will need tokens and JWT for enterprise isolation

 ## Setup React
-Create a ui folder to include the code related to javascript SPA Install npm.
+- Create a ui folder to include the code related to javascript SPA Install npm.
 7.3.0 is installed by default npm install -g create-react-app
 Launch the app using npm start
-Prepare a directory strucuture for holding React compeonts: mkdir -p ./ui/src/components Add the static files inside mkdir -p ./ui/{static, templates}/ui Install webpage and webpack cli: npm i webpack webpack-cli --save-dev We open up package.json and configure two scripts for production and development
+- Prepare a directory structure for holding React compeonts: mkdir -p ./ui/src/components Add the static files inside mkdir -p ./ui/{static, templates}/ui Install webpage and webpack cli: npm i webpack webpack-cli --save-dev We open up package.json and configure two scripts for production and development